Emergency fostering

 Long term

-Sometimes children and young people, especially disabled children who need a lot of special care, have short breaks away from their home.
-These children and young people stay with a foster family for a few hours or a few days every so often and then go back home.
+Children and young people, mostly disabled children, have short breaks away from their home.
+They stay with a foster family for a few hours or a few days every so often and then go back home.